-There is a persistent debate, in both community and academic circles, regarding domestic violence and gender, and in particular, whether women's domestic violence against men is as common or as serious as men's domestic violence against women.
+There is a persistent debate, in both community and academic circles, regarding domestic violence and gender, and in particular, whether women's domestic violence against men is as common as men's domestic violence against women.
 The following articles are useful contributions to this debate.
 While they acknowledge women's domestic violence, they show that the claim of gender symmetry in domestic violence is not supported by the evidence.

 The evidence is that:

 - The problem of domestic / family / intimate partner violence is largely a problem of violence by men, against women and children.

 - Comparing men’s violence against female partners and ex-partners and women’s violence against male partners and ex-partners, men’s violence:

 - Is far less likely to be in self-defence

 - If we only ‘count violent acts’, men appear to be 1 in 3 or 4 of victims of intimate partner violence.
 But as soon as we look at impact, meaning, context, and history, we find profound gender contrasts, demonstrating that men are a far smaller proportion of victims.

 See below for key articles on domestic violence and gender, in full text.
 The articles by Allen, Braaf and Meyering (2013), and Meyer and Frost (2019) are good places to start.
 For a really short piece, see Flood's 2-page summary of his 2012 seminar.
 The articles include:

 - Allen, Mary.
 (2011).
 Is there gender symmetry in intimate partner violence?
 Child and Family Social Work, 16(3): 245-254.